The World is OPEN

 Show and Tell.... and Learn

-OPEN produces short form "sizzlers" and mini documentaries to orient community learners to community conversations.
-The OPEN Media channel supports local filmmakers and creators while also syndicating valuable locally-sourced media that can be shared in a cultural-intellectual context.
+OPEN produces short form "sizzlers" and mini documentaries to orient community learners to conversations locally and beyond.
+The OPEN Media channel supports local filmmakers and creators while also syndicating valuable locally-sourced media that can be shared in themes and in a broader cultural-intellectual context.

 An OPEN Learning Experience is more than an Event

-The OPEN system acts as a dynamic Learning Management System (LMS) where any single event can become an open source, community-based repository for continued learning on any topic.
+The OPEN platform offers a dynamic Learning Management System (LMS) where any single event can become an open source, community-based repository for continued learning on any topic.
 Additional links and resources, such as books and articles, are embedded into prior experiences to provide more context, depth, and perspectives.
 Based on demand and co-creative energy, events may evolve into mini/nano courses with learning modules, assessments, and badges--all developed via open source and disseminated through the learnOPEN platform.

 Community Learning Exchange